quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part67_14.2_The_Mathem.md

 ---

 #### Shannon-Nyquist Sampling Theorem
 The Shannon-Nyquist sampling theorem states that if a band-limited continuous-time signal is sampled to produce its discrete-time counterpart, the original continuous-time signal can be recovered exactly from the discrete signal provided that the sampling rate is high enough.
-Specifically, the minimum sampling frequency (Nyquist frequency) required is \( ws > 2w_{max} \), where \( w_s = 2\pi T_s \).
-Here, \( T_s \) is the sampling period.
+Specifically, the minimum sampling frequency (Nyquist frequency) required is $ws > 2w_{max}$, where $ w_s = 2\pi T_s$.
+Here,$ T_s$ is the sampling period.
 :p What does the Shannon-Nyquist theorem guarantee about the recovery of a signal from its samples?
 ??x
 The theorem guarantees that if a continuous-time signal is sampled at or above twice its highest frequency component (Nyquist rate), it can be perfectly reconstructed from its discrete-time samples.